 Make sure any debts written off are properly documented through your accounting records prior to claiming a tax deduction (more on this in tip 5).

 With more and more funding being handed to the ATO in an effort to increase government revenues, it is becoming increasingly likely that you will hear from the ATO after lodging your tax return.

 Should the ATO come knocking, the most effective way to ensure a smooth review process is to have comprehensive and well presented records on hand, to answer any questions the ATO may have.
 Ensuring such documentation exists will not only save time - but also advisor fees!

 If you want further information on the above please contact a BDO Tax adviser in one of our many offices around Australia.

 Important disclaimer: No person should rely on the contents of this article without first obtaining advice from a qualified professional person.
-This article is provided on the terms and understanding that the author and BDO are not responsible for the results of any actions taken on the basis of information in this article, nor for any error in or omission from this article.
-The article is provided for general information only and the author and BDO are not engaged to render professional advice or services through this article.
+This article is provided on the terms and understanding that the author and BDO is not responsible for the results of any actions taken on the basis of information in this article, nor for any error in or omission from this article.
+The article is provided for general information only and the author and BDO is not engaged to render professional advice or services through this article.
 The author and BDO expressly disclaim all and any liability and responsibility to any person in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this article.